aptech/docs/docs/CR-vcmvcx.rst

 Purpose
 ----------------
 Computes an unbiased estimate a variance-covariance matrix.

-		NOTE: vcm and vcx have been replaced with functions varCovXS and varCovMS whose descriptions use more standard statistical nomenclature. vcx and vcm will continue to be available for backwards compatibility.
+..
+NOTE:: :func:`vcm` and :func:`vcx` have been replaced with functions :func:`varCovXS` and :func:`varCovMS`
+    whose descriptions use more standard statistical nomenclature. :func:`vcx` and :func:`vcm` will continue to be available for backwards compatibility.

 Format
 ----------------
 .. function:: vcm(m)
               vcx(x)

     :param m:  A constant term MUST have been the first variable when the moment matrix was computed.
-    :type m: KxK moment (x'x) matrix
+    :type m: KxK moment (:math:`x'x`) matrix

-    :param x:
+    :param x: data
-    :type x: NxK matrix of data
+    :type x: NxK matrix

-    :returns: vc (*KxK variance-covariance matrix*) .
+    :returns: vc (*KxK variance-covariance matrix*)

 Remarks
 -------